HalvorCappelenWik/INF102_Mandatory2/Svar.md

 My lca method implementation:
 First I conduct a bfs on the graph, retrieving a hashmap of all nodes and parent nodes.
 Then I find the path from the node with no power to the power-station with the help of the bfs.
 This is done with the path method, which takes a node and iterate through the bfs hashmap and adds all the nodes on their way from the node to the power-station (see implementation).
-I then check when each of the respective paths (node -> power-station) has a node in common.
+I then check when each of the respective paths (from node -> power-station) has a node in common.
 This will be the least common ancestor.

 ## Task 3 - addRedundant
-My plan for the implementation of the addRedundant was that if I were able to find the two biggest subtrees and add an edge between leaves of these trees, this would cause as small outage as possible if one power-cable stops working.
+Myplan for the implementation of the addRedundant was that if I were able to find the two biggest subtrees and add an edge between leaves of these trees, this would cause as small outage as possible if one power-cable stops working.

 To do this I created a help-method which will calculate the size of all the subtrees (number of children) in our graph and store this in a hashmap (Modified size-method from test.problemSolver.PowerOutage).
 This method works recursively down a three.